simonw/django-sql-dashboard/README.md

 - `description` - the psycopg2 cursor description
 - `columns` - a list of string column names
 - `truncated` - boolean, specifying whether the results were truncated (at 100 items) or not
+- `extra_qs` - extra parameters for the page encoded as a query string fragment - so if the page was loaded with `state_id=5` then `extra_qs` would be `&state_id=5`.
+You can use this to assemble links to further queries, like the "Count" column links in the default table view.
 - `duration_ms` - how long the query took, in floating point milliseconds
 - `templates` - a list of templates that were considered for rendering this widget